lmorg/murex/docs/commands/foreach.md

 * [`a` (mkarray)](../commands/a.md):
   A sophisticated yet simple way to build an array or list
 * [`break`](../commands/break.md):
-  terminate execution of a block within your processes scope
+  Terminate execution of a block within your processes scope
 * [`cast`](../commands/cast.md):
   Alters the data type of the previous function without altering it's output
 * [`debug`](../commands/debug.md):